cloudnativetrainings/trainings/k1_fundamentals/03_first-kubeone-cluster/gce/README.md

 - Cloud Controller Manager configuration `cloud-config`
 - Full MachineDeployment yaml and apply it to the Kubernetes cluster automatically.

-You could also export the Terraform output into a tf.json file and use this one (not recommended, but makes the used content more visible):
+**Alternative** You could also export the Terraform output into a tf.json file and use this one (not recommended, but makes the used content more visible):
 ```bash
 cd tf-infra
 terraform output -json > tf.json